jasonsamuels/jasonsamuels.github.io/_posts/2024-09-21-Board-Leadership-Development.md

     * Effective compliance
     * Effective financial management
     * Ethical culture

+### Chapter 4 - Leadership, Governance, and the Work of the Board, David Renz, 2024

 * Four fundamental categories of board work:
     * governance and strategic direction
     * resource development and acquisition